 You're probably used to using your credit card when shopping or eating out locally, especially if you're accustomed to earning rewards such as cash back, miles or points.
 But now that you're ready to travel internationally, you may feel a little less confident about your normal shopping habits.
 Will you be charged foreign transaction fees every time you use your credit card internationally, and chip away at your vacation budget?
 What if your card gets declined?
 And isn't it easier to just pay cash anyway?

-Cash may work for incidental expenses such as tipping, but you'll still want to use a credit card for hotel, car rental, and other large expenses.
+Cash may work for incidental expenses such as tipping, but you may still want to use a credit card with no foreign transaction fees for hotel, car rental, and other large expenses.
 That's because paying for purchases using a credit card with no foreign transaction fees while traveling overseas can help you save money, maximize rewards, track spending, and more.
 But before you board, research your credit card options for international travel carefully, because not every credit card offers comparable benefits.

-1. Compare cash to credit for overseas spending
+1. Compare Cash to Credit for Overseas Spending

 Your bank may not have the currency you need if you seek an exchange at the last minute.
-You may be required to pay a fee to make the exchange.
+You may also be required to pay a fee to make the exchange.
 Because this fee is often a percentage of the amount you wish to convert, exchanging a large sum could cost more than you planned to spend.
 If you use a credit card with no foreign transaction fees to make purchases while traveling overseas, you could save on these fees and possibly earn rewards from those purchases at the same time.